 - Entity Taxation – 3 credits ACCT6606

 - Business Law – 3 credits LAW6657

 - Finance – 3 credit FIN3250 or FIN3310.
 Two credit courses, FIN5012 or FIN6012 may qualify.

-A prerequisite course is waived if you have previously completed the course at FDU within the prior five years with a grade of B or better, or the equivalent thereof elsewhere with a grade of B or better within the previous five years, or you pass a comprehensive proficiency exam with a grade of 80 or higher.
-Waiver of older courses will be based on the review of the dept chair.
+A prerequisite course may be waived if you have previously completed the course at FDU (or an equivalent course elsewhere) within the prior five years with a grade of B or better, or you pass a comprehensive proficiency exam with a grade of 80 or higher.
+Waiver of courses is determined based on the review of the department chair.

 Upon completion of this program, you will be able to: